![]() |

 Although Emmett could be an absurdist (as illustrated by these lines from "Old Dan Tucker:" "Old Dan Tucker was a mighty man / Washed his face in a frying pan / Combed his hair with a wagon wheel / Died with a toothache in his heel"), his lyrics were often uncommonly denigrating (again, from "Old Dan Tucker": "Tucker on de wood pile - can't count 'lebben / Put in a fedder bed - him gwine to hebben / His nose so flat, his face so full / De top of his head like a bag ob wool").

-Here, as reproduced by the Atlanta Constitution newspaper in 1895, are those original lyrics to "Dixie."
+Here, as reproduced by the Atlanta Constitution newspaper in 1895, are the first verses of Dixie's original lyrics.
+The full lyric can be found in my book, I Went Down to St. James Infirmary.

 Ole times dar am not forgotten —